erikw/restic-automatic-backup-scheduler/README.md

 Note, you can use any of the supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
 The setup should be similar but you will have to use other configuration variables to match your backend of choice.

+## Project Scope
+The scope for this is not to be a full-fledged super solution that solves all the problems and all possible setups.
+The aim is to be a hackable code base for you to start sewing up the perfect backup solution that fits your requirements!

+Nevertheless the project should work out of the box, be minimal but still open the doors for configuration and extensions by users.

 # Requirements
 * `restic >=v0.9.6`
 * (recommended)  `make` if you want an automated install